Immersion Heater Is Not Working

 You are wondering why my immersion heater is not working?
 The likely causes of immersion heater issues may be anything from a limescale buildup to a faulty thermostat.

-The old water heater that used a gas burner to warm the water was replaced with a storage tank and immersion heater.
+The old water heater that used a gas burner to warm the water was replaced with a storage tank and immersion water heater together.

 First, you should have a hot water cylinder in the airing cupboard or the loft.
-Inside the storage tank, you can find the cylinder immersion heaters.
-You can have two immersion heaters, one at the top and one at the bottom.
+Inside the storage tank, you can find cylinder immersion heaters.
+You can have two immersion heaters or gas water heaters here, one at the top and one at the bottom.
 The immersion heater is heating your water inside the steel tank providing you with hot water.
-The immersion heater replaces the gas water heaters, which is not manufactured anymore.
+The immersion heater replaces the gas water heaters, which are not manufactured anymore.

-The upper heating element is just for a boost.
-You can turn it on and you will receive hot water in less than 10 minutes.
+The upper heating element of a hot shower is just for a boost.
+You can turn it on and you will receive hot water in a hot shower in less than 10 minutes.

-The immersion heaters are heating the cylinder directly.
-In simple terms, this means that the element is slid inside the water tank.
+The immersion heaters are heating the cylinder directly with heated water.
+In simple terms, this process means that the element is slid inside the water tank.

-The heating element is a small metal coil that is inside the cylinder.
+The upper heating element is a small metal coil that is inside the cylinder.
 An electric current will pass through this thin wire.
-And the element will heat the water.
+The upper heating element will heat the water.

-Your kettle in the kitchen is working the same as an immersion heater in the cylinder.
+Your kettle in the kitchen is a heater not work the same as an immersion heater in the cylinder.
 The water heater is working the same too.

-The immersion heater is connected with the main electrical supply through an isolating switch that you can find next to the cylinder.
-You can turn on and of the cylinder with a switch.
-The electricity flowing through this wire, which will be heating the heating element which heats the hot water.
+The immersion heater is connected to the main electrical supply through an isolating switch that you can find next to the cylinder.
+You can turn on and off the cylinder with a switch.
+The electricity flowing through this wire will be heating the heating element which heats the hot water.

-Also, you can find external and internal safety devices, this can be a thermostat that regulates the water temperature.
+Also, you can find internal or external thermostats and internal safety devices, this can be either an internal or external thermostat that regulates the water temperature.

 How do I get hot water?

-When you start to use your hot water, you open the tap and the hot water start to flow out.
+When you use your hot water, you open the tap and the hot water starts to flow out.
 Meantime the cold water (what should be high pressure) will enter the cylinder.
-This will push out the hot water from the tank, thus you have good pressure at the taps.
+This will push out the hot water from the tank, thus you have good pressure and steady flow at the taps.

-When you using a lot of water the temperature in the cylinder drops.
+When you use a lot of water the temperature in the cylinder drops.
 The thermostat will sense the drop and turn on the immersion heater heating your water.

-The process between the hot and cold water mixing in the cylinder are the following:
+The process between the hot and cold water mixing in the cylinder is the following:

 When the hot water heats up, it will start to rise to the top of your cylinder, leaving the cold water at the bottom.
 This heated water then will flow out to your taps.